dahlend/kete/README.md

 The original version of this code was developed while the original author (Dar Dahlen) was working at Caltech IPAC.
 I have since left Caltech and moved to Germany for a PhD.
 This is a fork of that repo where the work will continue as a personal project during my PhD.
-Work done while at IPAC is of course owned by Caltech, but all future work will be marked as owned by Dar Dahlen & future contributors.
-License will remain as BSD-3 Clause to simplify things.
+Difference between this fork and previous code is licensed as BSD 3-Clause but copyright to Dar Dahlen & future collaborators.

 ### Units and Reference Frame